-- \rightarrow Buy products which are available in refillable or reusable packs or shop where containers can be refilled or returned. - ightarrow Say 'no thank you' to plastic bags - use a canvas shopping tote or string bag every time you go shopping.
-Re-use envelopes and use both sides of paper. - \rightarrow Consider whether goods can be repaired rather than replaced. - \rightarrow Donate unwanted clothing, furniture and white goods to charities. - \rightarrow Use glass bottles and jars, plastic bags, aluminium foil and take away food containers over and over again before recycling or disposing of them.
+REDUCING REUSING ightarrow Buy only what you need. → Buy products which are available in refillable or reusable packs or shop where containers can be refilled or returned. → Consider buying second-hand, from places that support and encourage recycling or perhaps borrowing from a neighbour or friend - sharing resources is a great way to cut down on unnecessary waste. → Say 'no thank you' to plastic bags - use a canvas shopping tote or string bag every time you go shopping.
+Re-use envelopes and use both sides of paper. → Avoid disposable products. → Consider whether goods can be repaired rather than replaced. → Choose products made in environmentally friendly ways. → Donate unwanted clothing, furniture and white goods to charities.
+Choose products made from recycled materials and products packaged in material that can be recycled.
+Use glass bottles and jars, plastic bags, aluminium foil and take away food containers over and over again before recycling or disposing of them.